ngraczykowski/iris-root/organization-name-agent/README.md

   compared: cleared input on alerted party side

-  algorithm: search for defined words (needs exact word, for example "gazprom" blacklist won't work for "gazprombank")
+  algorithm: search for defined words (does not need exact word, for example "gazprom" works for "gazprombank")

 * **country**